Darkdragon14/ha-guest-mode/README.md

 * Removing seconds in UI or Using ha-date-range-picker :rocket:

+* Fix timezone in display of the token :hammer_and_wrench:

 * Improving error handling and code maintainability. :hammer_and_wrench:

 # Missing Translation